 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The Lyric Theatre’s first production Dorothy was actually responsible for getting it built – the original run of the comic opera at the Prince of Wales Theatre was so successful that its producer Henry Leslie pocketed £100,000 (more than a staggering £8 million today!) and decided to build a brand new theatre on the lively Shaftesbury Avenue.
+The Lyric Theatre’s first production Dorothy was actually responsible for getting it built – the original run of the comic opera at the Prince of Wales Theatre was so successful that its producer Henry Leslie pocketed £100,000 (more than £8 million today) and decided to build a brand new theatre on the Shaftesbury Avenue.

-Unlike some theatres which went through experimental periods or shut down entirely for some years, the Lyric was consistently putting on plays by top playwrights George Bernard Shaw, Eugene O’Neill and J.B.
+The Lyric was consistently putting on plays by top playwrights George Bernard Shaw, Eugene O’Neill and J.B.
 Priestley among others.
-This star-studded quality passed on to its actors, as productions in later years at the Lyric included among its ranks Kenneth Branagh, John Malkovich, Judi Dench and Ian McKellen.
+Productions in later years at the Lyric included among its ranks Kenneth Branagh, John Malkovich, Judi Dench and Ian McKellen.